AICorpGlobal/Training/Engineering/FresherTraining.md

-Only applicable for those who are selected for extensive traning
+Only applicable for those who are selected for extensive training
 ## Engineering Mathematics

 - Discrete Mathematics: Propositional and first order logic.
 Sets, relations, functions, partial orders and